-The Northern painters preparation was consistent, they used oak panels (or other timbers) with smooth, white chalk grounds.
-A detailed under drawing was then added and usually made none absorbent by the application of a drying oil.
+During the early Renaissance period, oil painting was used first by the Netherlandish painters and was eventually taken up by their counterparts in Italy.
+The Northern painter's preparation was consistent, they used oak panels (or other timbers) with smooth, white chalk grounds.
+A detailed under drawing was then added and usually made non-absorbent by the application of a drying oil.

-15th Century Oil Technique circa:-1436.
+15th Century Technique circa-1436.
 (Northern Art)